 This resort does not have a waiting list and they are booked out fast.
 It is best to book 6-7 months before arrival.
 The good news is that two new lodges would be opened sometime this year.

-This hotel is an hour’s drive as it is about 45 kilometers from Reyjavik.
+This hotel is an hour’s drive as it is about 28 miles from Reyjavik.
 This hotel has been featured in Thailand Tatler, The Telegraph UK, and New York Times.
 There are several rooms available with the Thermal Junior Suite being the most popular.

 The activities to do here include diving, fishing, horseback riding, and swimming in their hot spring bath.
 This hotel has done an excellent job of combining natural elements, sustainable practices, and innovative design to give guests top-notch service.

 The last of the coolest places to stay in Iceland is Hotel Ranga.
-Hotel Ranga is 102 kilometers from Reyjavik which is about 1.5 hours drive.
+Hotel Ranga is 63 miles from Reyjavik which is about 1.5 hours drive.
 This hotel has done an excellent job combining local art, sustainability practices, and hospitality.
 The green measures include electricity provided by geothermal power plants.

 Another green measure is the use of energy-saving light bulbs and the use of motion sensors in corridors to reduce power consumption.
 A testament is a fact that this hotel has been featured on The Scotsman, Telegraph UK, and Forbes.